 How Do I Go About Finding a Formula Racing Sponsor?

 It’s as if people think that finding a sponsor is like finding a drugstore.
-The usual whine is, “I know that I have the talent, dedication and balls to get to Formula One or Indianapolis – but I don’t have any money, and no one will sponsor me”.
+The usual whine is, “I know that I have the talent, dedication, and balls to get to Formula One or Indianapolis – but I don’t have any money, and no one will sponsor me”.

 The first thing you have to realize is that there is no valid commercial reason for any corporation to sponsor anyone in the lower levels of motor racing.
-There are only two valid reasons for commercial sponsorship – product recognition / identification / advertising and Research and Development.
+There are only two valid reasons for commercial sponsorship – product recognition/identification/advertising and Research and Development.

-We can pretty much forget about R & D until you get to Indy, F1 or NASCAR and even there the validity issue is pretty shaky.
+We can pretty much forget about R & D until you get to Indy, F1, or NASCAR and even there the validity issue is pretty shaky.
 So far, as product recognition, etc., goes, the reality is equally grim – the real media coverage is so minimal as to be non-existent.
 The second thing you have to realize is that the only person who is going to find sponsorship for you is you.
 Once you get these two facts through your head you can concentrate your energies and abilities on those who might actually be willing to help.

-The only reason that anyone is going to sponsor your Formula Ford (through and including Indy Lights) car is because he or she likes racing and/or being associated with racing and cannot afford to sponsor an Indy Car.
-It helps a lot if they believe in, respect and like you.
+The only reason that anyone is going to sponsor your Formula Ford (through and including Indy Lights) car is that he or she likes racing and/or being associated with racing and cannot afford to sponsor an Indy Car.
+It helps a lot if they believe in, respect, and like you.
 Once you have realized this simple fact you will stop spending money on “press kits” which are actually given away to kids and on “sponsorship proposals” which are actually money makers for the so-called sponsor finders who charge you for making them up and distributing them.